"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

-You only pay for clicks you receive – Google’s adverts are Pay Per Click, otherwise known as PPC.
-This means that as an advertiser you only pay for the clicks your ad receives.
-Each click means a visit to your website and this way, advertising on Google provides guaranteed website visitors for your spend, providing there are users searching for your product type.
+You only pay for clicks you receive – Google’s adverts are Pay Per Click or PPC.
+This means that as an advertiser, you only pay for the clicks your ad receives.
+Each click means a visit to your website, and this way, advertising on Google provides guaranteed website visitors for your spending, providing there are users searching for your product type.

-Connecting with customers who have purchase intent – Your potential customers enter a specific word or phrase into Google search based on their buying need.
+Connecting with customers with purchase intent – Your potential customers enter a specific word or phrase into a Google search based on their buying needs.
 If your Google Ad is relevant to the search term, it can appear in the results.
-This way, you will directly connect with customers who already have intent to purchase the type of products you provide.
+This way, you will directly connect with customers who intend to purchase the type of products you provide.

-Target customers at the specific stage of their buying journey – More than just connecting to customers with intent to buy, by advertising on Google you can target your customers at various stages of their buying journey.
-The stages of this range from a potential customer’s first awareness and initial research of a product, through to their final consideration and purchase.
+Target customers at the specific stage of their buying journey – More than just connecting to customers with intent to buy, you can target your customers at various stages of their buying journey by advertising on Google.
+The stages of this range from a potential customer’s first awareness and initial research of a product through to their final consideration and purchase.
 The ability to target different stages of the buyer journey will optimise advertising success as well as cost-effectiveness – more on this later.